chrisweb/rehype-github-alerts/README.md

 > if you don't want to manually add two spaces after each line, then you need to install the [remark-breaks](https://github.com/remarkjs/remark-breaks) plugin
 ```

-**option 2:** If you do NOT want to have to add two spaces manually after each line, then I recommend you install the plugin called [remark-breaks](https://github.com/remarkjs/remark-breaks), **remark-breaks** will mimick the behavior you experience on GitHub, by automatically turning a soft line break (when you hit `Enter` at the end of a line) into hard line breaks
+**option 2:** If you do NOT want to have to add two spaces manually after each line, then I recommend you install the plugin called [remark-breaks](https://github.com/remarkjs/remark-breaks), **remark-breaks** will mimic the behavior you experience on GitHub, by automatically turning a soft line break (when you hit `Enter` at the end of a line) into hard line breaks

 As noted in the readme of the [remark-breaks](https://github.com/remarkjs/remark-breaks) package README, the purpose of the **remark-breaks** is to: